kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ```

 {{% notice note %}}
-If using Gloo Edge Enterprise, remember to nest the above helm settings inside `gloo`.
+If you use Gloo Edge Enterprise, nest these Helm settings within the `gloo` section.
 {{% /notice %}}